-- (1) Authorized public safety personnel operating electric devices in the course of their duties; and - (2) Personal assistance mobility devices as defined under the Americans with Disabilities Act where necessary to provide a reasonable accommodation.
+(1) Authorized public safety personnel operating electric devices in the course of their duties; and

+(1)(2) Personal assistance mobility devices as defined under the Americans with Disabilities Act where necessary to provide a reasonable accommodation.

 Sec.
-70-516.
-City immunity.
+70-516. ~~Bicycle equipment required when same is being operated within the city.
+City immunity.~~